Unemployment extension update: Is the extra benefit $400 or $300? What’s taking so long?

 Okay, when will I receive my $300 or $400?

-Who knows.
+Who knows?
 Because the scheme is funded by FEMA monies, it cannot piggyback on prior processes used for state or federal unemployment benefits, and therefore requires the creation of its own apparatus.
 Legal challenges (because the president is reallocating FEMA funds for unemployment benefits) may further delay your paydays.
-Some states, like New York, say they are still waiting until “open questions” about the benefit extension are resolved.
+Some states, such as New York, say they are still waiting until “open questions” about the benefit extension are resolved.

 What about a new stimulus check?

 It’s not even on the horizon at this point.
 Democrats and the White House stopped negotiations a week ago.
-Both sides are blaming the other for failing Americans.
+Each side is blaming the other for failing Americans.
 Congress is on recess until Labor Day.

 People need aid.
 What can they possibly be disagreeing about?

 So many things: Democrats want the $600-per-week extra unemployment benefit extended through 2020.
-Republicans want $200. the Democrats also want $1 trillion in aid to state and local governments.
-The White House is insisting on a $1-1.5 trillion deal, while House Speaker Nancy Pelosi insists on $2 trillion, down from the $3.4 trillion HEROES Act that Democrats passed through the House in May.
+Republicans want $200.
+The Democrats also want $1 trillion in aid to state and local governments.
+The White House is insisting on a $1-$1.5 trillion deal, while House Speaker Nancy Pelosi insists on $2 trillion, down from the $3.4 trillion HEROES Act that Democrats in the House passed in May.

-How is the Post Office caught up in all this?
+How is the post office caught up in all this?

 Democrats want substantial funding for the U.S. Postal Service, which Pelosi says was recommended by the bipartisan USPS board of governors.
-The Post Office is necessary to handle the surge in November election mail-in ballots.
+The post office is necessary to handle the surge in November election mail-in ballots.
 On Thursday, Trump was using USPS funding as a bargaining chip: “If we don’t make a deal, that means they don’t get the money . . .
 All they have to do is make a deal.
 If they make a deal, the Postal Service is taken care of, the money they need for the mail-in ballots would be taken care of.”
 We’ll keep you posted.

 What happens next?